-In one year, they can have several generations.
-This is unusual compared to other soft scale bugs who only have one generation in a year.
+A female brown scale creates about 250 eggs (or ovisacs) in their lifetime.
+In one year, they can produce several generations.
+This is unusual compared to soft-scale bugs that only produce one generation a year.

 Female brown scales reproduce through parthenogenesis.
 This means they reproduce without fertilization from a male scale.

 The eggs stay inside the scale until they’ve hatched.
-Then the female’s body releases the nymphs.
+Then, the female’s body releases the nymphs.

 Once they’re released, the nymphs crawl away from their mother to find a place to feed.
-Hence, the nickname “crawlers”.
+Hence the nickname “crawlers”.

 The nymphs don’t get too far from their mother in the beginning.